 So what are we seeing?
-First of all, we look back at a very promising and successful start to 2020 with 3 consecutive weeks of strong double-digit growth in Asia Pacific, reflecting a highly successful Chinese New Year.
+First of all, we look back at a very promising and successful start to 2020 with 3 consecutive weeks of strong double-digit growth in the Asia Pacific, reflecting a highly successful Chinese New Year.
 However, since the coronavirus began to spread in late January, approximately 60% of our more or less 150 retail points of sales in Greater China were closed throughout much of February.
 Those that remained opened were not only operating at reduced hours, but more importantly, have recorded significant traffic declines of more than 80%.

 GEOX (Earnings Call – 3/5)

 So the like-for-like performance suffered in February minus 85%, and as of week 09, the aggregate year-to-date like-for-like sales for the region were negatively reaching almost minus 50%.
 Retail sales performance in Italy and in Europe.
-On 21st of February, Coronavirus and urgency also hit North of Italy, mainly the region of lombardy and then Veneto and in Romania.
+On 21st of February, Coronavirus, and urgency also hit the North of Italy, mainly the region of Lombardy and then Veneto and in Romania.
 And on the 24th of February, (inaudible) is introduced measures including the closure of 35 direct operated stores in Lombardi last week and out of a total of 47.
 Consequently, last week, I’m just talking about the last week.
 Like-for-like sales in Italy were negative with the lowest figure being recording obviously margin due to the closures.
 And also the other region in Italy, has nonetheless been affected by the drop in footfall and the general level of, I would say, concern among our consumers which is, in turn, reducing their propensity to make purchases.
 Overall, in week 9, Italy recorded a negative like-for-like sales at minus 44% causing aggregated like-for-like year-to-date for Italy to also become slightly negative.
-A similar dynamics have been recorded in the rest of Europe.
+Similar dynamics have been recorded in the rest of Europe.